lijunwangs/solana/docs/src/validator/geyser.md

 SlotStatus::Processed, even though SlotStatus::Processed is sent logically after the transaction events, because there are intermediate threads emitting the notitications to the plugin, the plugin can see the transaction notifications and the SlotStatus::Processed for a slot in either order.
+This issue has been addressed in Agave 3.0.

+Within a block, transactions are ordered with transaction index.
+Transactions within a block are processed and notified in parallel.
+A plugin should use the transaction index to determine their relative order.

 A plugin can use the notify_block_metadata to know the executed_transaction_count for a given slot in the following structure: